 Best Budget Destinations in Britain

-- Newcastle: The Baltic Centre for Contemporary Art (free), the Sage Gateshead concert hall, and the extraordinary Victorian architecture of Grey Street and the city center make Newcastle genuinely worth a weekend.
+- Newcastle: The Baltic Centre for Contemporary Art (free), The Glasshouse International Centre for Music (the riverside concert hall formerly known as Sage Gateshead), and the splendid Victorian architecture of Grey Street and the city centre make Newcastle well worth a weekend.
 Prices are among the lowest of any major English city.

-- Bristol: Banksy’s hometown has excellent street art (entirely free), the SS Great Britain (Victorian steamship, £19), the M Shed museum (free), and a food and market scene that punches well above its size.
-The surrounding Somerset and Avon countryside (Bath, Cheddar Gorge, Clifton Gorge) adds excellent free outdoor options.
+- Bristol: Banksy’s hometown has first-rate street art (entirely free), the SS Great Britain (Victorian steamship, £22), the M Shed museum (free), and a food and market scene far bigger than the city’s size would suggest.
+The surrounding Somerset and Avon countryside (Bath, Cheddar Gorge, Clifton Gorge) adds plenty of free outdoor options.

 - The Yorkshire Dales and Moors: Free hiking, free viewpoints, free village wandering — and some of the most beautiful countryside in England.
 York makes an excellent base, with its free city walls walk and the free National Railway Museum (the world’s finest).